Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Observations and Data Analysis

 \subsection{Photometry}

 We have conducted high-cadence, multi-color ($BVI$) monitoring observations of the field containing the spiral galaxy NGC~1566 using Korea Microlensing Telescope Network \citep[KMTNet;][]{Kim2016jkas} as part of the KMTNet Supernova Program \citep{Moon2016spie} optimized for detecting early SNe and transients \citep[e.g.,][]{Afsariardchi2019apj, Moon2021apj, Lee2022apj, Ni2022natas, Ni2023apj}.
 The KMTNet is composed of three 1.6-m telescopes all equipped with a wide-field CCD camera with 4 square degree field-of-view in Chile, South Africa, and Australia, providing 24-hour continuous sky coverage.
 Between November 1, 2021 and February 25, 2022, we obtained $\sim$ 1200 total images of the field with 60~s exposure time for individual frames reaching an average 3-$\sigma$ detection limit of 21.3 mag.
 On average, one set of $BVI$-band images were obtained every $\sim$ 7 hours.
-Compared to previously reported photometric observations of \uname, our cadence is $\sim$ 3.4 and 1.7~$\times$ higher than the multi-band cadence of Las Cumbres Observatory (LCO) and the All-Sky Automated Survey for Supernovae (ASAS-SN), respectively, and each of our images reach a $\sim$ 2 mag deeper detection limit than unfiltered DLT40 photometry \citep{Hosseinzadeh2022apj, Ashall2022apj}.
+Compared to previously reported photometric observations of \uname, our cadence is $\sim$ 3.4 and 1.7~$\times$ higher than the multi-band cadences of Las Cumbres Observatory (LCO) and the Precision Observations of Infant Supernova Project (POISE), respectively, and each of our images reach a $\sim$ 2 mag deeper detection limit than unfiltered DLT40 photometry \citep{Hosseinzadeh2022apj, Ashall2022apj}.